shierc/oTree/blog.md

 permalink: /blog/
 ---

-#### 2015-06-17

-If you have questions about oTree, I will be available to give help via Skype call on **Tuesday June 23** at 4PM Zurich time (10AM New York time).
-I will be online for 2 hours.
-You can ask any general questions, and we can use Skype/TeamViewer screen sharing to work through oTree installation or code writing.

-You can add me on Skype by searching by my email (chris@otree.org).

-#### 2015-06-11: New version available
+#### 2015-07-14: New version available

-There is a new version of otree-core with the following improvements/bugfixes:

-* oTree localized to French, Spanish, and Russian (see [docs]({{ site.url_localization }}))
+* Fixed problem where users got stuck on a waiting page
+* Added `otree runprodserver` command
+* Made timeout work even if browser window is closed
+* Implemented Group.in_all_rounds() and Group.in_previous_rounds()
-* Fixed bug with `group_by_arrival_time`
+* Fixed bug in MTurk payment
-* Minor improvements and bugfixes
+* Made time limit always display
+* Cleaned up MTurk settings
+* Several other MTurk fixes

+To upgrade, open the launcher and click "Version select" and select the most recent version in the menu.
+(Only works on launcher version 0.7.5 and above.)

-To upgrade, modify the `otree-core` version number in `requirements_base.txt` (the latest version is [here](https://github.com/oTree-org/oTree/blob/master/requirements_base.txt)), then run:
+Otherwise, modify the `otree-core` version number in `requirements_base.txt` (the latest version is [here](https://github.com/oTree-org/oTree/blob/master/requirements_base.txt)), then run: